jonryley/genesis-gated-business-lifecycle/README.md

 - AI-enabled insight and forecasting
 - Leadership alignment and operating rhythm

+If it doesn’t pass the gate
+It doesn’t move

-For organisations looking to implement Genesis Arc:
+For organisations ready to move from activity to outcomes:

 👉 https://jonryley.com